dan0102dan/exchangel/web/README.md

 ### Error Handling

-- **Server Errors**: The `Swap` page is equipped with error handling capabilities to gracefully manage situations where data retrieval from the server encounters issues.
+- **Server Errors**: The `Swap` page is equipped with error handling capabilities to resolve situations where data retrieval from the server encounters issues.
 These errors are logged to the console for debugging purposes.

 ### Code Reusability